-After you’ve finished developing your extension, you can install it on other machines, share it with your friends and coworkers, or publish it on the Visual Studio Gallery.
+After you've finished developing your extension, you can install it on other machines, share it with your friends and coworkers, or publish it on the Visual Studio Marketplace.
 In this section we explain all the things you need to do in order to publish and maintain your extension: working with .vsix files, publishing, localizing, and updating.

 Working with VSIX Extensions

 You can create a VSIX extensions by creating a blank VSIX Project, and then adding different item templates to it.
 For more information, see VSIX Project Template.

 You can use the VSIX format to package project templates, item templates, VSPackages, Managed Extensibility Framework (MEF) components, Toolbox controls, assemblies, and custom types (this includes custom Start Pages for Visual Studio 2017).
 The VSIX format uses file-based deployment.
 For more information about VSIX packages, see Anatomy of a VSIX Package.

 The VSIX format does not support the installation of code snippets.
 It also does not support certain other scenarios such as writing to the Global Assembly Cache (GAC) or to the system registry.
 If you need to write to the GAC or the registry in the installation, you must use the Windows Installer.
 For more information, see Preparing Extensions for Windows Installer Deployment.

 Publishing your Extension to the Visual Studio Marketplace

 You can distribute your extension to other people simply by mailing them the .vsix file or putting in on a server.
 But the best way to get your code in the hands of a lot of people is to put it on the Visual Studio Marketplace.
 Visual Studio Marketplace extensions are available to Visual Studio users through Extensions and Updates.
 For more information, see Finding and Using Visual Studio Extensions.